Sarvis Fork Covered Bridge

 Backstory and Context

-The Sarvis Fork Covered Bridge that exists today is supposed to be the bridge that was built over Mill Creek rather than the second bridge built in 1887 or 1888.
-The reasoning behind this is that the bridges were made out of different materials, the cost of the bridges differed, and also the original location of the Sarvis Fork Bridge being listed as Carnahan’s Ford, which would be the bridge built over Mill Creek1.
+Over thirty years after the completion of the Sarvis Fork Covered Bridge, the Jackson County clerk requested an engineer to start on supports for a bridge near Sandy Creek on William Weekly’s property.
+Options for this bridge included moving the Sarvis Fork Covered Bridge or building a new bridge.
+It was decided in 1924 that C. R. Kent, R. R. Hardesty, and E. R. Duke would move the bridge to its present location.
+The Sarvis Fork Covered Bridge that exists today is supposed to be the bridge that was built over Mill Creek rather than the other bridge built by Staats.
+The reasoning behind this is that the bridges were made out of different materials, the cost of the bridges differed, and also the original location of the Sarvis Fork Bridge being listed as Carnahan’s Ford, which would be the bridge built over Mill Creek.

 The Sarvis Fork Covered Bridge measures 101 feet long and just shy of 12 feet wide.
 It is supported using a style of trusses patented by Stephen H. Long in 1830 known as the Long truss.
 The bridge was restored in 2000 by R. C. Construction Company & Sons, Inc. for $598,233.
 This restoration replaced the original sheet metal roof with stainless steel roof and repaired the siding.
 Additionally, the original floor was replaced with a timber floor supported by steel stringers.
 The Sarvis Fork Covered Bridge is still in use today and is one of only two covered bridges left in Jackson County.

 Hanson, Todd A. Covered Bridges, The West Virginia Encyclopedia.
 May 28th 2019.
 Accessed August 20th 2020. https://www.wvencyclopedia.org/articles/1660.